Skip to main content

 SSH manually

-2. From your local machine, run SSH with the private key that matches the saved public key, the reported port, and the ubuntu user:
+2. From your local machine, run the copied command.
+Replace <path_to_key> with the private key that matches the saved public key:

 Quick troubleshooting